Adalaj: Bus

 Adalaj is served by several bus networks.
 Ahmedabad Municipal Transport Service, or AMTS, runs three lines into the town, all of which terminate at or around the Adalaj Trimandir.
-These routes provide connections to long distance rail through Western Railways, the proposed bullet train service, and proposed Metro service at Kalupur Station; passenger air travel at Sardar Vallabhbhai Patel International Airport; and upscale full-service starred lodging near Iskcon Cross Road.
+These routes are connections to long distance rail through Western Railways, the proposed bullet train service, and proposed Metro service at Kalupur Station; passenger air travel at Sardar Vallabhbhai Patel International Airport; and upscale full-service starred lodging near Iskcon Cross Road.
 Gujarat State Road Transport Corporation, or GSRTC, provides intercity and regional bus service through bus stops located at the northern corner of the cloverleaf interchange.
 Additionally, Ahmedabad BRTS is providing service to Trimandir.

 Road

-The town is primarily serviced by the east-west running Sarkhej–Gandhinagar Highway which forms a major part of NH 147 and the north-south running Gujarat State Highway 41, commonly referred to as Ahmedabad-Kalol Highway.
+The town is primarily serviced by the east–west running Sarkhej–Gandhinagar Highway which forms a major part of NH 147 and the north–south running Gujarat State Highway 41, commonly referred to as Ahmedabad-Kalol Highway.
 The resulting cloverleaf interchange geographically located in town's center splits the neighborhoods.

-These 8 and 10 lane surface highways have various uncontrolled crosswalks at high traffic areas, points of interest, and bus stations.
+These 8- and 10-lane surface highways have various uncontrolled crosswalks at high traffic areas, points of interest, and bus stations.
 Several smaller roads and alleys form the remaining paved transportation infrastructure.

 Air

 Informal helipads have been constructed by private parties, but no formal airfield exists within the ward boundaries.
-The closest commercial airport with regularly scheduled passenger flights is Sardar Vallabhbhai Patel International Airport, which is 15 to 20 kilometers driving distance south of the town in Ahmedabad.
+The closest commercial airport with regularly scheduled passenger flights is Sardar Vallabhbhai Patel International Airport, which is 15 to 20 kilometers' driving distance south of the town in Ahmedabad.